sharon-odhiambo/Leaderboard-Project/README.md

 Access the live source on -https://github.com/sharon-odhiambo/Leaderboard-Project

+You can access the live link at Leaderboard(https://sharon-odhiambo.github.io/Leaderboard-Project/)

 Copy the **https** or **SSH** address on the code Clone the repository using your editor